 However, other studies suggest that there is no clear benefit to consuming omega-3 fatty acids to prevent prostate cancer.

 Side effects of fish oil supplements are usually mild.
-They include:

 - unpleasant tastes